 Your Baby’s DevelopmentThe fetal age of your baby is now 25 weeks.
 This week is the last of the second trimester.
 Wow, 66% done.

-27 weeks pregnant, your baby now weighs much like a head of a cauliflower - that's over two pounds, and hence two times the weight around two weeks ago.
-The length is nearly about 14 ½ inches long.
+27 weeks pregnant, your baby now weighs much like a head of cauliflower – that’s over two pounds (900 gr), and hence two times the weight around two weeks ago.
+The length is nearly about 14.5 inches long (36.8 cm).

 Your child now opens and closes her eyes, and sleeps and wakes up at regular intervals.

 She may also be sucking her fingers during this time.

 The brain continues to grow rapidly, more brain tissues develop, and retinas begin to form.

 The lungs are still immature and are incapable of functioning without help in an outside environment.

 You may begin to feel strange rhythmic movements in your tummy, which usually last a few minutes.
 No need to worry, they are just baby hiccups, which are common during this period.

 Highlighted developments during this week are your baby’s sense of taste and hearing.
 The auditory development for the sense of hearing still continues to progress as more networks of nerves in the ears mature.
 She can hear sounds but these sounds are muffled by the creamy coating that is covering the ears.
 But she is still able to recognize voices and sounds.
 So better start singing those lullabies and nursery rhymes.